henriquemarlon/custom-contracts/README.md

 ## 3. How to run:

 To deploy these contracts on other networks not yet supported or on a localhost network, follow the commands below.
-For better interaction, enter the workspace within the "contracts" folder.

 #### Generate the .env file and install the project dependencies contained in the `.gitmodules` file: